apioo/psx/library/PSX/OpenSsl/README.md

 ## About

-Wrapper to the openssl_* functions
+Wrapper to the openssl_* functions.
+Each method throws directly an exception in case an error occured.